NEON Pathways Community Hub

 The community-based data tracking system monitors patient outcomes and serves as the invoicing system for outcomes model pay.
 Throughout this program, the Hub allows for close tracking of an individual's health journey, making it an efficient way to target patient health outcomes and improvements.

-To help the Hub in achieving its goals, a leadership team was formed consisting of partner organizations and other stakeholders from the four-county area.
-This group determined what pathways should be used, and created a guide that governs the functions and operations of the Hub.
+To help the Hub in achieving its goals, a leadership team was formed consisting of partner organizations and other stakeholders from the five-county area.
+This group determined what pathways should be used and created a guide that governs the functions and operations of the Hub.
 They also oversee continuing high-level decision-making for the Pathways Community Hub.

 Both uninsured and underinsured patients under current care by a health care provider can enroll in the program in order to streamline their healthcare experience utilizing the Pathways Community Hub's centralized infrastructure.
 This infrastructure helps avoid repeat lab tests, doctor visits, and similar duplication.
 By joining this program, patients and providers both will benefit from cost savings associated with preventive care methods, and from close monitoring of patient needs.
 Several partners have decreased emergency department visits by using CHWs.

-The infrastructure for this program was developed in 2012 from Centers for Disease Control grant.
-Starting in October of 2014, the program moved into the launch phase with operational funding coming from a Federal Office of Rural Health Policy Network Development grant.
-Outcome payments came from funding through the Meyer Memorial Foundation
+The infrastructure for this program was developed in 2012 from a Centers for Disease Control grant.
+Starting in October of 2014, the program moved into the launch phase with operational funding provided by a Federal Office of Rural Health Policy Network Development grant followed by the same award in 2017 used to expand the service area.
+Previous outcome payments came from funding through the Meyer Memorial Foundation as well as a Knight Cancer Foundation grant.
+Current funding also includes a 2018-2021 Rural Health Care Services Outreach Program Grant, a 2020-2023 Rural Health Network Development Grant, and a Rural Health Opioid Program, all 3 awards through the Federal Office of Rural Health Policy.

 This program focuses on helping community members successfully navigate through seven evidence-based pathways: